uab-cgds-worthey/rosalution/frontend/README.md

 ## Deployment

-Rosalution's frontend currently expects the host address route to end with `/rosalution/` and Rosalution's backend service to be available within the same base url ending with `/rosalution/api`.
-Login will fail if Rosalution's backend service is unaccessible.
+Rosalution's frontend currently expects the host address route to end with `/rosalution/` and for Rosalution's backend service to be available within the same base URL ending with `/rosalution/api`.
+Login to the application will **fail** if Rosalution's backend service is inaccessible.

-Use *docker* and *docker-compose* facilitate these two dependencies to deploy Rosalution in it's entirety for local development.
+Use *docker* and *docker compose* facilitate these two dependencies to deploy Rosalution in it's entirety for local development.
 Visit [Rosalution's Environment Setup and Deployment](../README.md#environment-setup) for instructions on how to get started.